 We have been advised by our PRC legal counsel, however, that there are substantial uncertainties regarding the interpretation and application of current and future PRC laws and regulations.
 Accordingly, there can be no assurance that the PRC regulatory authorities will not in the future take a view that is contrary to the above opinion of our PRC legal counsel.
 We have been further advised by our PRC counsel that if the PRC government finds that the agreements that establish the structure for operating our education business in China do not comply with PRC regulatory restrictions on foreign investment in the education business, we could be subject to severe penalties.
 The imposition of any of these penalties could result in a material adverse effect on our ability to conduct our business.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties" and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."
+Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties.
+The imposition of any of these penalties curre-If the PRC government finds that the agreements that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties.
+"A material adverse of the PRC legal system could adversely affect us."